bashi-nobu/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :members
-- has_many :groups through: :members
+- has_many :groups, through: :members